xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 - what's the cost of copying data from transmissioned cost?
 - In algorithm pseudocode line 18, why reject jobs if some of the jobs in the waiting queue is not assigned any energy?
 - In algorithm pseudocode line 3, how to set the latest start time?
+- What's the length of the scheduling horizon?

 ### Extension
 - Consider the same problem in a different version in which green energy is bank on battery or the grid itself.